HiverlabResearchAndDevelopment/Alpha-Co-Vision/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.7 or higher (hiverlab: Currently using python 3.10.11 installed with pyenv with venv for virtual environment)
 - `cohere`
 - `opencv-python`
 - `Pillow`